-Those who have come on to the island of Ireland or those who have travelled outside the island of Ireland within 14 days of their visit will not be admitted (except for the government of Ireland’s ‘green list’ countries.
+Admission for those who have come on to the island of Ireland or those who have travelled outside the island of Ireland within 14 days of their visit will be determined by the latest government advice.

 A one way entry and exit system is in operation.
 Entrance is via the southwest door and exit is by the west door.